 - Mailing Address if you need something shipped to you:

-The health insurance card will be issued to you at the UConn orientation in the U.S.
+The health insurance card will be issued to you at orientation after you arrive in the U.S.

 For true medical emergencies while in the U.S., dial 9-1-1 for an immediate emergency medical response to the situation.

 If you do not feel well and think that you need to see a doctor or receive medical treatment and it is not an emergency situation, please contact Roy Pietro at 860-486-4252 or 860-335-3057 to assist with arranging a doctor appointment.

 Bring what medicine you think you may need, since medicine is expensive in the U.S.

 For true emergencies while in the U.S., dial 9-1-1 for an immediate emergency response to the situation.

 - UConn and Brown have their own shuttle bus systems.

 - Most of the areas on campus that you will need to go are no more than a 10 to 15 minute walk, but the campus shuttle is available if you prefer.

 Homer Babbidge Library: The main library on the Storrs campus.
 The library is an excellent place to study.
 It also has a café/coffee bar, computer terminals, phones, quiet study areas and study tables.